2022 Oregon House of Representatives election

 The 2022 Oregon House of Representatives election was held on Tuesday, November 8, 2022.
 Primary elections were held on Tuesday, May 17, 2022.
 Voters in the 60 districts of the Oregon House of Representatives elected their representatives.
 The elections coincided with the elections for other offices, including for State Senate.

+In total, 21 freshman representatives were elected in this cycle, 20 of them due to retirements, making up over a third of the chamber.

 Background

 The Democratic Party had controlled the Oregon House of Representatives since 2013.